-We talked about the payment schedule for change work orders in an earlier article, you can read it here.
+We talked about the payment schedule for changes in an earlier article, you can read it here.

-What should be included in a change work order?
+What should be included on a change work order form?

-Every change work order should list 3 prices.
+Every change work order form should list 3 prices.
 It should list:

 - the previously agreed contract price